axelriet/LwMQ.net/docs/guide/sdk.rst

 =============

 The LwMQ SDK ships with the full unit-test suite and scenario tests.
-See the 'tools' subfolder for more details, in particular RunningTests.txt and Tools.txt
+See the 'tools' subfolder for more details, in particular RunningTests.txt

 .. table::
    :width: 95%